Oscar Mina

 Oscar Mina (born 24 September 1958) is a Sanmarinese politician, who served as Captain Regent of San Marino with Paolo Rondelli from 1 April to 1 October 2022.
 He previously served as Captain Regent from 1 April 2009 to October 2009 together with Massimo Cenci.

 Mina was elected to the Grand and General Council as a member of the Sammarinese Christian Democratic Party in 2006.

 Life

 In 1979, Oscar Mina graduated in electrical engineering and subsequently studied political science at the University of Urbino.
-Since 1979, he is a civil servant in San Marino's water and gas supply.
+Since 1979, he has been a civil servant in San Marino's water and gas supply.
 Mina is single and lives in Serravalle.